Gearing up for Science Communication: First Workshop for Members

 In the last few years, science communication has established itself as a separate discipline with specific expertise.
 Science communication is the practice of informing, raising awareness of science-related topics, and also getting involved with audiences that include, at least in part, people from outside the science community.

-Science Europe views science communication as an essential element in strengthening the “role and contribution of science in tackling societal challenges” and is committed to work with its Member Organisations to foster better and more effective science communication.
+Science Europe views science communication as an essential element in strengthening the “role and contribution of science in tackling societal challenges” and is committed to working with its Member Organisations to foster better and more effective science communication.

 Research and innovation systems have the crucial role of generating new knowledge and can transform fundamental scientific knowledge into concrete applications.
 Societal challenges, such as pandemics, artificial intelligence, big data, food security, or energy and climate threats highlight the importance of investment in research and of research-informed evidence.
 However, great science does not speak for itself: it is critical that scientific evidence is readily available and easy to understand.